Ookamini95/dnd-aanghakan/Aanghakan/Other/Folklore and History/Pantheon of Gods/Abyssal Serpent.md

-Not much is known about [[The ancient Gods|the ancient gods]].
+Not much is known about those [[The ancient Gods|ancient gods]] that time.
 Yet, when the Abyssal Serpent is mentioned, voices fall silent, the air grows cold, and fear creeps into the hearts of even the bravest.

 The Abyssal Serpent, so it is whispered, is as ancient as the cosmos themselves.
 It is said to be a monstrous entity of unfathomable power, this leviathan of the deep was not born of natural means but coalesced from the pure, primordial chaos dwelling within the heart of the [[Abyss]].